Supriyoiiest/Assignments_lab/README.md

 # Assignments_lab
-This are the assignments lab files
+This are the assignments lab files of NME Lab please visit the github repo for this.